-(1) The market value was computed by multiplying the closing market price of the Common Stock at year end 2015 (\$3.46) times the number of restricted shares that have not vested.
+(1) The market value was computed by multiplying the closing market price of the Common Stock at December 31, 2019 (\$2.40) by the number of restricted stock or restricted stock units that have not vested.

-- (2) Vests on 12/04/16. - (3) Vests on 12/04/17.
+(2) Vests on 08/10/20.

+(3) Vests on 05/30/21.

-Stock Vested for Fiscal 2015
+Stock Vested for Year Ended December 31, 2019

-The following table provides information with respect to the restricted stock held by our Named Executive Officers that vested during fiscal 2015.
-No stock options held by the Named Executive Officers were exercised during fiscal 2015:
+The following table provides information with respect to the restricted stock units held by our current Named Executive Officers that vested during the year ended December 31, 2019.
+No stock options held by the Named Executive Officers were exercised during the year ended December 31, 2019.